itsee-birmingham/standalone_collation_editor/README.md

 **This variable can be overwritten in individual project settings**

 This variable is a boolean.
-If it is set to true then in the move between set variants and order readings any lac readings, whatever their text value on the screen, will be automatically regularised to lac in every unit.
+If it is set to true then in the move to order readings any lac readings, whatever their text value on the screen, will be automatically regularised to '<lac>' in every unit.
 For example '<ill 4 char>' and '<lac 4 char>' would both be regularised to '<lac>'.
 These regularised readings work as subreadings and can be viewed like all other subreadings in the interface.

 The default is false.